vinumaradana/cse15l-lab-reports/lab-report-2.md

 ```

 After writing the code for StringServer, I altered the path to check that code produced the expected output as you can
-see in the following snap shots.
+see in the following screenshots.

-For each of the two screenshots, describe:

 - Which methods in your code are called?
 - What are the relevant arguments to those methods, and the values of any relevant fields of the class?